arnavvaryani/Pennywise/README.md

 - **Secure Network Communication**: All API communication uses HTTPS
 - **Firebase Security Rules**: Proper Firestore security rules to protect user data

-## Contributing

-We welcome contributions to Pennywise!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgements

 - [Firebase](https://firebase.google.com/) - Authentication and data storage